ahmedssp/MobileAppTest4sale/README.md

 -The Execution steps for test as follows :

-        Click on Post and Add Botton
+        1-Click on Post and Add Botton
-        navigate to Login_page and send Phone and password navigate to  category Screen and click on it SelectFirest_Catg_by send keys (Automaotive)
+        2-navigate to Login_page and send Phone and password 3-navigate to  category Screen and click on it 4-SelectFirest_Catg_by send keys (Automaotive)
-        Select_Sup Category from main category by searching for required value (Classic Cars);
+        5-Select_Sup Category from main category by searching for required value (Classic Cars);
-        CLICK_Next_Boutton()
+        6-CLICK_Next_Boutton()
-        Assert Three messages appears when mandatory field not filled And applay soft assertion ("mandatory", "required", "required")
+        7-Assert Three messages appears when mandatory field not filled And applay soft assertion ("mandatory", "required", "required")
-        Select_ServiceLocation(Location);
+        8-Select_ServiceLocation(Location);
-        Click_Done botton;
+        9-Click_Done botton;
-        Select Area from dropdown list And Send Data from Excel Sheet :"dasma" Click_Done()
+        10-Select Area from dropdown list And Send Data from Excel Sheet :"dasma" 11-Click_Done()
-        Select BLOCK from dropdown list And Send Data from Excel Sheet :"Block 1" Click_Done()
+        12-Select BLOCK from dropdown list And Send Data from Excel Sheet :"Block 1" 13-Click_Done()
-        Click Botton_Don() to navigate to next filed Send information Title And Send Data from Excel Sheet "any data" Send Price And Send Data from Excel Sheet "any data" Click Botton_Don() to navigate next Screen of add meadia Assert that Screen contains Element text=add media
+        14-Click Botton_Don() to navigate to next filed 15-Send information Title And Send Data from Excel Sheet "any data" 16-Send Price And Send Data from Excel Sheet "any data" 17-Click Botton_Don() to navigate next Screen of add meadia 18-Assert that Screen contains Element text=add media

 Testing app: 4Sale, "https://play.google.com/store/apps/details?id=com.forsale.forsale".